 My appeal of the Vermont Labor Relations Board’s decision dismissing a grievance I filed for wrongful denial of reappointment as an economics teacher was stopped dead in its tracks on April 3, 2019 when the Supreme Court refused to allow incriminating evidence into the record.
-The evidence proves the University of Vermont (UVM), and UVM’s department of economics, violated my rights as a teacher.
+The evidence I argue proves the University of Vermont (UVM), and UVM’s department of economics, violated my rights as a teacher.

 Beginning at the VT Labor Relations Board level (run by Richard Park who has deep connections to UVM), UVM’s evidence suppression efforts were relentless, where their legal team made every attempt at blocking incriminating documents from entering into the record, despite their obvious direct relevance to my wrongful denial grievance.

 Meanwhile, my motion filed at the Supreme Court (as part of my appeal) to readmit earlier, unfairly suppressed, evidence (and some new extremely damaging evidence) was blocked by the Supreme Court.
 The refusal by the Supreme Court to allow into evidence what were obviously relevant and material documents, despite the existence of a statutory basis (3 V.S.A. § 815), and case law supporting it (cited in my motion) was why UVM was able to win.
 The justices rejected the motion, claiming it was not “meritorious,” yet provided no explanation as to why.
-Let me repeat: No argument was made as to why my motion to add evidence, which proved my argument was correct, was not “meritorious.”
+Let me repeat: No argument was made as to why my motion to add evidence, which proved a key grievance point was correct, was not “meritorious.”

 I argued in my motion that there was no basis for removing the document, and that it was material to determining whether I was wrongfully denied reappointment.
 It was a key piece of the puzzle showing what I had argued in my final brief before the Labor Board was correct — that I was not properly reviewed or provided feedback in a timely manner in between contract renewals at four year intervals.
-The Chair did not do her job, just as UVM’s Faculty Standards Committee (FSC) concluded.
+The Chair did not do her job, I argued, just as UVM’s Faculty Standards Committee (FSC) concluded.
 If allowed into the record, the suppressed document would have undermined the Labor Relations Board’s decision to dismiss my grievance.

 Evidence was already in the record proving that I had clearly made requests to the Chair asking for reviews of my teaching (shown in emails admitted into evidence) — emails that showed the Chair agreed to conduct such reviews and to provide feedback to me so that I would be sure to be meeting expectations in terms of what and how I should be teaching.
 Yet the Chair inexplicably never conducted any such reviews, as evidence included in the record showed, and the Supreme Court had in their possession.

 By refusing to allow a highly relevant document back into evidence, therefore, justices at the Supreme Court killed my case.
-The document was earlier submitted to the Labor Relations Board but removed from the record without a fair opportunity for me to object to the removal, yet it showed that the department’s own guidelines and past practices required reviews be done “upon request” by a faculty member.
+The document was earlier submitted to the Labor Relations Board but removed from the record without a fair opportunity for me to object to its removal, yet it showed that the department’s own guidelines and past practices required reviews be done “upon request” by a faculty member.
 This is key because the Labor Relations Board concluded the Chair was not required to do such reviews, agreeing with UVM’s argument — one of my main grievance points.
 Violation of one procedural right is grounds for reversal of UVM’s denial of my reappointment.

 The requirement to conduct ad-hoc or interim reviews of my teaching was one of the key procedural issues in dispute at the core of my grievance.
 To repeat, in its defense UVM insisted there was no requirement for the Chair to conduct such reviews in between reappointment evaluations at reappointment intervals.
 The suppressed document, however, showed them to be wrong.
 The document contained the Chair’s own words summarizing evaluation guidelines and past practices of the department.
 And it made clear when any reviews would be required.